 Temporary construction facilities and signs are permitted during construction.
-All such temporary facilities and signs shall be further subject to applicable City codes and ordinances.
+All such temporary facilities and signs shall be further subject to applicable City Codes and Ordinances.

 Garbage and trash containers or compactors, oil tanks, bottles, gas/LP tanks, tank exchanges and irrigation system pumps may be underground, placed in screened areas, with landscaping.
-If enclosures are used for screening purposes, walls or fences, up to a height of eight-feet (8'), and finished opaque screening gates, shall be used.
+If enclosures are used for screening purposes, walls or fences, up to a height of eight feet (8'), and finished opaque screening gates shall be used.

-All air-conditioning units, mechanical equipment, etc., whether roof mounted or ground mounted shall be located to minimize off-site noise impacts and contained or shielded to minimize visibility, as determined by the WVRC.
+All air-conditioning units, mechanical equipment, etc., whether roof-mounted or ground-mounted, shall be located to minimize noise impacts and contained or shielded to minimize visibility, as determined by the WVRC.
 All ground mounted air-conditioning units shall be screened with a minimum 3' hedge.

 For non-residential uses, provisions may be made through site design, to provide adequate space for service and delivery vehicles to park at the rear of buildings, where physically possible.
-For buildings that are within 10 feet of an interior roadway that provides on-street parking (i.e. mixed-use street, see Fig. 3.4.C), the available on-street parking may be utilized for service and delivery vehicles where no other alternative exists.
+For buildings that are within 10 feet of an interior roadway that provides on-street parking (i.e., Mixed-Use Street, see Fig. 3.4.C and Fig. 3.4.D), the available on-street parking may be utilized for service and delivery vehicles where no other alternative exists.

 The use of decorative paving is permitted within the project.
-Suggested finishes and products include colored concrete, concrete pavers, stamped concrete, brick pavers or natural stone suitable for outdoor/pedestrian application.
+Suggested finishes and products include colored concrete, concrete pavers, stamped concrete, brick pavers, or natural stone suitable for outdoor/pedestrian application.